What Is the Child-Pugh Score?

-The score helps suggest how strong treatment should be.
-For example, depending on how your disease is classified, you may be given medications or you may have surgery.
+The score often helps suggest how strong your liver disease treatment should be.
+For example, depending on how your disease is classified, you may get medications or you may have surgery.

 How the Score Is Calculated

-The Child-Pugh score is figured using five clinical measures of liver disease:
+The Child-Pugh score uses five measures of liver disease:

-Albumin: The main protein in blood plasma, which the liver makes
+- Albumin, the main protein in blood plasma, which your liver makes

 For example, if you have no ascites, you get one point in that category.
 If you have mild ascites, you get two points.
 If you have moderate or severe ascites, you get three points.